alexfish/octocrash/README.md

     [[AEFCrashReporter sharedReporter] startReporting];

-It is not recommened to ship to the App Store with OctoCrash, to be extra safe wrap OctoCrash setup in `#ifdef INHOUSE` or whatever suits your project.
+It is not recommended to ship to the App Store with OctoCrash, to be extra safe wrap OctoCrash setup in `#ifdef INHOUSE` or whatever suits your project.

 ## Installation

-1. Add the reporistory as a subomdule of your application's repository.
+1. Add the repository as a submodule of your application's repository.
 2. Run `bootstrap/script` from within the OctoCrash folder.
 3. Drag and drop `OctoCrash.xcproj` into your application's project file or workspace.
 4. Add `libOctoCrash.a`, `libISO8601DateFormatter.a` and `CrashReporter.framework` to your application's `Link Binary With Libraries` build phase.